TheAfroOfDoom/the-world-revolving/README.md

 # the-world-revolving
 #### A full recreation of Jevil from Deltarune.
-This repo includes all the assets and code developed for this project.
+This repo includes all the assets, code, and scripts developed for this project.

 ![](https://media.giphy.com/media/mGPgoZ7bXPOwxmgF6k/giphy.gif)